Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Related Research

-We use multilayer perceptron (MLP) with {\sc ReLU} activation to model VCG redistribution mechanisms and apply mixed integer programming (MIP) to derive worst-case type profiles that maximally violate the mechanism constraints.
-These worst-case type profiles are collected and used as training samples to train toward better worst-case mechanisms.
+{\bf We propose a suite of novel techniques for worst-case mechanism design via neural networks, many of which are model-independent general techniques.} We use multilayer perceptron (MLP) with {\sc ReLU} activation to model mechanisms and apply mixed integer programming (MIP) to derive worst-case type profiles that maximally violate the mechanism constraints. {\em These worst-case profiles are collected and used as training samples to train toward better worst-case mechanisms.}